abreza/wp-bibot/README.txt

 Simply protect your WordPress against spam comments and brute-force attacks!

 == Description ==
 Bibot will protect your WordPress!
 No more spam comments and brute-force attacks against user accounts.
 Lightweight plugin - just few KBs to download and no ads!
-BuddyPress and WooCommerce support.

 Users are required to confirm that they are not a robot before the form can be submitted.
 It's easy for people and hard for bots.